CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 **Graphical User Interface (GUI) for Assessor v4**

 On the Assessment Options page, enter the Dashboard URL where the resulting report should upload.
 Utilize the help icon on this screen to understand the format to use.

+If utilizing a self-signed certificate, you must select the "Ignore SSL Warnings" check box while performing an assessment.

 **Command Line User Interface (CLI)**